o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/components/layout/dynamic-layout.md

 namespace MyCustomGem // namespace should match your custom gem {
-    class MyCustomExampleComponent: public AZ::Component, public MyCustomExampleRequestBus::Handler, private UiDropdownNotificationBus::Handler, private UiDynamicLayoutBus::Handler // or MultiHandler if you are want to listen to multiple events
+    class MyCustomExampleComponent: public AZ::Component, public MyCustomExampleRequestBus::Handler, private UiDropdownNotificationBus::Handler // or MultiHandler if you are want to listen to multiple events
     {
     private:
       AZ::EntityId m_DropDown;